The Heart of Beadmaking: Czech Republic

 - Visit the glass school of Zelezny Brod and see the students work at their various disciplines;

-- Visit a seed bead factory store, a Christmas Ornament store, as well as local bead stores that are a recent addition to Jablonec;
+- Visit a seed bead factory store, shop for locally made Christmas ornaments, as well as local bead stores that are a recent addition to Jablonec;

-- Visit the Glass Museum, antique stores, and a commercial glass factory;
+- Visit the Glass Museum and antique stores;

-- Have lunch in a restaurant that surrounds a glass glowing furnace so you can watch pieces being made while eating; and
+- Have lunch in a restaurant that surrounds a glass glowing furnace so you can watch pieces being made while we eat; and

-- Depending on schedule and availability, we also may see button production, glass being etched, and bottles and vases being pressed; and
+- Depending on production schedule and availability, we also hope to be able to see button production, glass being etched, and bottles and vases being pressed.

-Day 13.
-Return to Prague to Depart for Home.
+Day 14.
+October 6.
+Return to Prague for Departure Home.

-In the morning we will depart Jablonec via our charter bus for the 2-hour drive back to Prague where you will be delivered directly to the airport for your return home.
+In the morning we will depart Jablonec via our private bus for the two-hour drive back to Prague where you will be delivered to the airport for your return home.
 It is important that you schedule your flight to leave after 12:00 noon.
 If you’re unable to get a flight out in the afternoon/evening, Beadventures will be pleased to provide you with airport hotel information.

 About Your Tour Leader: Doris Coghill